The Past Hypothesis and the Nature of Physical Laws

 \subsection{Boundary Condition Laws?}

-It is often said that the Past Hypothesis is merely a boundary condition.
-The contrast is with the paradigm cases of fundamental laws---the dynamical equations such as equations (\ref{HE}, \ref{SE}, \ref{GE}, \ref{VNM}, and \ref{WGE}).
-A boundary condition selects a subclass of the dynamically possible trajectories.
-As such, it does not \textit{directly} play a dynamical role.
+It is often said that PH is merely a boundary condition.
+The contrast between boundary conditions and fundamental laws can be seen in the differences between the paradigm cases of dynamical laws---such as equations (\ref{HE}, \ref{SE}, \ref{GE}, \ref{VNM}, and \ref{WGE}), and boundary conditions that select subclasses of the dynamically possible trajectories.
+Boundary conditions do not \textit{directly} play a dynamical role.

-It is not clear how to make this idea precise.
+It is not clear how to make this worry precise.
 First, it is unclear why every law has to be dynamical.
 Second, by restricting the possible initial conditions, a boundary-condition law can be an important ingredient in the theory, as in the case of the Mentaculus.
 In fact, in the Wentaculus framework, the boundary condition IPH plays a \textit{direct} dynamical role, akin to the dynamical role of the Hamiltonian function in classical mechanics.
-For example, in the Bohmian version, the IPH (\ref{IPH}), the von Neuman equation (\ref{VNM}), and the guidance equation (\ref{WGE}) can be combined into one equation:
+For example, in the Bohmian version, IPH (\ref{IPH}), the von Neuman equation (\ref{VNM}), and the guidance equation (\ref{WGE}) can be combined into one equation:

-Hence, in the Bohmian version, IPH does not select a subclass of velocity fields; it pins down a unique velocity field.
-In the Everettian version, IPH does not select a subclass of possible multiverses; it pins down a unique one.
+Hence, in the Bohmian version, IPH does not just select a subclass of velocity fields; it pins down a unique velocity field.
+In the Everettian version, IPH does not just select a subclass of possible multiverses; it pins down a unique one.
 In the GRW version, IPH is directly involved in setting the chances of collapses.

 There is a related worry about admitting boundary condition laws.
 Typically we distinguish between dynamical laws and initial conditions.
-If initial conditions can be laws, then how can we distinguish between laws and contingent initial condition data?
+If initial conditions can be laws, then how can we distinguish between laws and contingent data?
 It seems that the distinction would collapse.
 However, that is not the case.
-Some boundary conditions such as PH are special, but it does not follow that all boundary conditions are special.
-This is because not all boundary conditions exemplify the required theoretical virtues (either as constitutive of what laws are or as epistemic guides to primitive laws) of contributing to the optimal balance of simplicity, informativeness, and fit.
+Some boundary conditions such as PH have the elite status as fundamental laws, but it does not follow that all boundary conditions are similarly elite.
+This is because not all boundary conditions exemplify the optimal balance of required theoretical virtues (either as constitutive of what laws are or as epistemic guides to primitive laws), including simplicity, informativeness, and fit.